Political repression in the Soviet Union: Great Purge

+LGBT persecution

+On September 15, 1933, the deputy head of the OGPU, Genrikh Yagoda reported to Joseph Stalin about the disclosure of the "conspiracy of the homosexual community" in Moscow, Leningrad and Kharkiv.
+As Yagoda pointed out in the explanatory note, "the conspirators were engaged in the creation of a network of salons and other organized formations, with the subsequent transformation of these associations into direct spy cells".

+Stalin ordered "to punish the scumbags" in a demonstrative way, and to introduce a corresponding directive into the legislation.
+At the first stage, about 130 people were arrested who gave the necessary confessions under torture, and on December 17, 1933, the Presidium of the Central Executive Committee of the USSR decided to extend criminal liability to "unnatural relationship".
+The article was added to the Criminal Code of the RSFSR on April 1, 1934 in the section "sexual crimes" under number 154-a.
+"Voluntary" sexual intercourse between two men was sentenced to three to five years in the camps, and for "cohabitation" with the use of violence - from five to eight.

+Nikolai Klyuev was the first known homosexual to suffer from Soviet repressions.
+The poet was accused of writing love lyrics that "were written from a male person to a male person."
+In February 1934, Klyuyev was arrested in his apartment on charges of "composing and distributing counter-revolutionary literary works", and in 1937 he was shot.

+In later times, the most famous victim of the Soviet repression against the LGBT community was a film director Sergei Parajanov.

 Population transfers

 Population transfer in the Soviet Union may be divided into the following broad categories: deportations of "anti-Soviet" categories within the population, who were often classified as "enemies of the workers"; deportations of nationalities; labor force transfer; and organised migrations in opposite directions in order to fill the ethnically cleansed territories.
 In most cases their destinations were underpopulated and remote areas (see Involuntary settlements in the Soviet Union).

-Entire nations and ethnic groups were collectively punished by the Soviet Government for their alleged collaboration with the enemy during World War II.
-At least nine distinct ethnic-linguistic groups, including ethnic Germans, ethnic Greeks, ethnic Poles, Crimean Tatars, Balkars, Chechens, and Kalmyks, were deported to remote and unpopulated areas of Siberia (see sybirak) and Kazakhstan.
+Entire nations and ethnic groups were collectively punished by the Soviet government for their alleged collaboration with the enemy during World War II.
+At least nine distinct ethnic-linguistic groups, including ethnic Germans, ethnic Greeks, ethnic Poles, Crimean Tatars (recognized as genocide), Balkars, Chechens, and Kalmyks, were deported to remote and unpopulated areas of Siberia (see sybirak) and Kazakhstan.
 Koreans and Romanians were also deported.
-Mass operations of the NKVD were needed to deport hundreds of thousands of people.
+Mass operations of the NKVD were needed to deport millions of people, many of whom died.
+According to various sources, more than 6 million people were deported, with the death toll ranging from 800,000 to 1,500,000 in the USSR only.

 Gulag

 The Gulag "was the branch of the State Security that operated the penal system of forced labour camps and associated detention and transit camps and prisons.
 While these camps housed criminals of all types, the Gulag system has become primarily known as a place for political prisoners and as a mechanism for repressing political opposition to the Soviet state."